 The religious ones amongst us have always known that we are ultimately ‘children of God’;

-Some call the universal source of energy that springs us into being God; others call it Brahman, Cosmic Consciousness, or the Universe.
+Some call it the universal source of energy that springs us into being God; others call it Brahman, Cosmic Consciousness, or the Universe.

 But we do not have to be religious to be spiritual and to break free from our limited perception.

-Perhaps we could even drop the idea that there is one omnipotent, superior being beyond the cosmos, who created and controls the universe, and consider how, like everything else, we are a part of nature.
+Perhaps we could even drop the idea that there is one omnipotent, superior being beyond the cosmos, who created and controls the universe, and consider how, like everything else, we are part of nature.

 Now, consider how nature works: It produces but does not possess.
 Nutrients from the soil, sunshine, rainfall are freely given, without needing a return.
 Your true source has no preconceived ideas that dictate what you should do, whom you should listen to where you should live.
 It loves and respects you unconditionally, and you are allowed to live naturally and spontaneously.